crossdb-org/docs/docs/develop/transaction.md

 	```

 > **NOTE**
-> Even there's errors during statements execution, transaction won't be rollbacked automatically, and user have to issue `rollback` expilicitly.
+> Even if there are errors during statement execution, the transaction will not be rolled back automatically.
+The user must explicitly issue a rollback.